"Is AI Causing Electricity Bills to Increase?" blog title with a digital brain graphic.

 Why Does AI Need So Much Power?

-The energy crisis begins with the physical infrastructure that powers the digital world.
+The energy conversation begins with the physical infrastructure that powers the digital world.
 A data center is a dedicated physical facility housing servers, storage, and networking equipment used to process, store, and manage critical data and applications.

 The demands of modern AI have fundamentally changed the energy equation: